 Ask the Expert: Summary Report on USCAR Field Test for Trivalent Chromium

-Mark Schario from Columbia Chemical explains USCAR’s multiyear project to determine how various trivalent chromium systems would perform in the real world. #asktheexpert
+Mark Schario from Columbia Chemical explains USCAR’s multiyear project to determine how various trivalent chromium systems would perform in the real world.
+This article was originally published in the March 2020 issue of Products Finishing magazine. #asktheexpert

 Q: I understand that the United States Council for Automotive Research (USCAR) released the findings of its “Final Assessment of Decorative Trivalent Chromium Exposure in Winter Environments” study.
 What was decided?